The EtherSmart WildcardTM

 - access, monitor and control your instrument

-This Ethernet Wildcard Provides an On-Ramp to Local Area Networks and the World Wide Web
+This Ethernet Wildcard Provides access via Local Area Networks and the World Wide Web

 The EtherSmart Wildcard - Mosaic's low cost embedded Ethernet mezzanine board - makes it easy to put your instrument online.
 You can network your instrument in minutes - simply plug a standard Ethernet cable into the RJ-45 jack on the Wildcard, and your instrument can communicate with other computers on a Local Area Network (LAN).
 Your application program can send emails to alert other computers on the network when significant events occur.

 The EtherSmart implements a dynamic webserver that accepts connections from your web browser, serving out static or dynamic web pages.
 Using the Mosaic ethernet driver, you can even "browse into" your web-connected instrument from an online PC to check its status.
 With serial to Ethernet communications, you can remotely access, monitor, program, and control your instrument.

 This tiny 2" by 2.5" board is a member of the Wildcard series that connects to Mosaic embedded controllers.
 You can plug it into Mosaic controllers — QCard, QScreen, or PDQBoard — to deliver the benefits of Ethernet connectivity to your application.

 The EtherSmart Wildcard implements the following protocols to establish and manage communications: